SAP-samples/teched2025-DA265/exercises/ex2/README.md

+### Step  11: Year-to-date & top-level

-Step 11: Combining the ‘YTD’ and the ‘top-level’ shown just a moment ago with the table so we can visualise that table from earlier, but with YTD values
+Combining the ‘YTD’ and the ‘top-level’ shown just a moment ago with the table so we can visualise that table from earlier, but with YTD values

 1. Type `show me sales ytd by state drill on top level`
 2. Press **enter** or click **Ask**